Our Codes of Conduct

 Vestas has been a signatory since 2010 to the business-driven global anti-corruption initiative Partnering Against Corruption Initiative (PACI) within the World Economic Forum.
 As a signatory, we are demonstrating that corruption cannot be countered without leadership and commitment from companies.

 We proactively identify and manage our exposure to risk of bribery and corruption through our Global Anti-Bribery and Corruption Programme.
 The Vestas Employee and Supplier Codes of Conduct have zero tolerance towards any form of bribery and corruption.
 Vestas also does not use corporate funds for donations that support political parties or individual politicians.
-To this end, Vestas did not make any political donations in 2021.
 Compliance drives the corporate culture of integrity through communication, engagement, and trainings targeting employees in higher-risk countries and business areas.

 We prepare annual Modern Slavery Act statements pursuant to the UK Modern Slavery Act (2015) and the Australia Modern Slavery Act (2018).
 The Statements address the steps Vestas has taken to ensure that there is no modern slavery in our own business and our supply chain.

 Vestas recognises that Modern Slavery (slavery, servitude and forced or compulsory labour and human trafficking) is an emerging global issue.
 As part of our commitment to respect human rights, stated in our Human Rights Policy, we are continuously working to ensure that human rights are respected in our own operations and by our business partners in relation to our value chain.
 Ensuring that employees are free from forced labour and human trafficking is a key aspect to upholding our commitment to respect human rights.